Could this be the year Everton go down?

 Everton have won just once in six Premier League games since Lampard replaced the sacked Rafael Benitez in late January, losing the other five.

-They have failed to score during their ongoing four-match losing streak, with defeat by Wolves coming after a 5-0 thrashing by Tottenham on Monday.
+They have failed to score during their ongoing four-match losing streak, with defeat by Wolves coming after a 5-0 thrashing by Tottenham on Monday - and leaving them with their lowest ever points tally after 26 games in the competition.

 The players were booed off by some home supporters, as Jonjoe Kenny's red card compounded another dismal day for the club.